 LIFE SENTENCES

-Recognising the significance of remembering crime victims and the hardships they face is essential.
-It is also important to acknowledge the families and friends of individuals serving life sentences and the ongoing detrimental impact on their lives.
+Acknowledging the importance of remembering crime victims and the challenges they endure is crucial.
+It is also important to recognise the families and friends of individuals serving life sentences and the lasting negative effects this has on their lives.

-Currently, in the UK, a large proportion of the prison population are serving some form of life sentence, leaving thousands of families grappling with emotional and financial challenges.
-The prevalence of long and life sentences is on the rise, necessitating our remembrance of the hidden victims left behind.
+Currently, in the UK, a significant portion of the prison population is serving life sentences, leaving thousands of families grappling with emotional and financial challenges.
+The rise in long and life sentences highlights the need to remember the hidden victims left behind.

-A significant portion of our prison population are serving life sentences, which entail specific minimum tariffs individuals must complete entirely before qualifying for parole.
-Even after completing the minimum tariff, there is no guarantee of release, as automatic release is not granted to any prisoner serving an indeterminate sentence.
-Consequently, some individuals may end up serving many additional years beyond their tariff.
+Individuals serving life sentences must complete specific minimum tariffs before qualifying for parole.
+However, even after finishing their minimum tariff, there is no guarantee of release, as automatic release is not granted to those serving indeterminate sentences.
+Consequently, many may end up serving additional years beyond their tariff.

-With an increasing number of individuals being sentenced to longer terms and some form of life sentence, the prison population serving life sentences is rapidly growing.
-As a result, prisoners find themselves spending a significant portion of their lives in prison, ageing behind bars.
-However, the existing infrastructure and resources are inadequate for individuals serving extended periods in prison.
-There's a pressing need to address this shortfall and anticipate the resulting challenges, as these issues have repercussions that extend beyond prison walls and affect our communities.
+With an increasing number of individuals receiving longer terms and life sentences, the prison population in this category is rapidly growing.
+As a result, many prisoners spend a significant portion of their lives aging behind bars.
+Unfortunately, the existing infrastructure and resources are inadequate for those serving extended periods in prison.
+There is a pressing need to address this shortfall and anticipate the resulting challenges, as these issues have repercussions that extend beyond prison walls and impact our communities.

-We are the only official network in the UK solely dedicated to assisting life-sentenced prisoners or their families on the outside.
-Our aim is to establish an open community and support group that addresses the experiences of prisoners and families enduring their loved ones' sentences, while raising awareness of the effects of these sentences on prisoners, families, and friends.
+We are the only official network in the UK dedicated to assisting life-sentenced prisoners and their families.
+Our goal is to highlight their experiences and raise awareness of the effects of these sentences on everyone involved.

-Whether it is a relatively long sentence or any type of life sentence that is impacting you, we understand the harm these sentences can inflict, and our primary objective is to provide a lifeline and assure you that you are not alone.
+Whether you are dealing with a long sentence or a life sentence, we understand the harm they can inflict.
+Our primary objective is to provide support and reassure you that you are not alone.

-Given the ongoing increase in life sentences and the escalating minimum tariffs, we urge the government to review sentence lengths, establish more comprehensive structures to address the needs of prisoners serving lengthy tariffs and support their constructive rehabilitation during their time in custody.
+Given the increase in life sentences and escalating minimum tariffs, we urge the government to review sentence lengths and establish comprehensive structures to address the needs of prisoners serving lengthy terms while also supporting their rehabilitation.

-Our network is fully aware of the need for sensitivity and assistance for individuals serving life sentences, and it lies at the heart of our mission.
-Through our platform, we aim to educate those who come into contact with our network about life sentences and their impact on others.
+Our network prioritises sensitivity, confidentiality, and support for individuals serving life sentences, which is fundamental to our mission.
+Through our platform, we aim to educate those who engage with us about the impact of life sentences on prisoners, their families, the prison system, and the wider community.

 In the UK, Parliament has established a life sentence as the maximum penalty for many offences, allowing trial judges the discretion to impose it in appropriate cases.
 Various types of life sentences exist, and although some have been abolished, these changes have not been applied retroactively.
 As a result, thousands of prisoners in the UK are still serving life sentences under old laws.
 Below are the most commonly used life sentences or those that, while now abolished, are still in operation for those currently in prison.